jmisso/reactLearning/Learn.md

 # Class Based Components
   - class need to extend _React.Component_; render() method is a must
   - everytime we need to use props, we ned to use as {this.props}
+# State
+  - state is the data that component maintains
+  - if we need to use _State_, it need to be class based components.
+  - if we have a constructor in class, always add _super()_